RoromiDev/rn-iphone-helper/README.md

 });
 ```

-**_NOTE:_** If your using the the unsafe statusbar height, make sure to add 14dp of padding to your content, otherwise it's going to be flush against the notch

 ### getBottomSpace

 **returns** - the height of the bottom to fit the safe area: `34` for iPhone X and `0` for other devices.